OzCog/atomspace-websockets/README.md

 # AtomSpace Server

-This project provides a Websockets access to the OpenCog [AtomSpace](https://github.com/opencog/atomspace) to execute pattern matching queries.
+This is a simple project that provides Websockets access to the OpenCog [AtomSpace](https://github.com/opencog /atomspace
+) to execute
+ pattern matching queries.
 It also allows users to create multiple atomspaces and access them separately.
 Users can use a JSON config file to specify the id and the directory containing the atomese code to load.
 An example config looks like the following: